elven-js/elven.js/README.md

 Why?
 Because it is supposed to be a browser script, it should be as small as possible.
 All that functionality can be replaced if needed by a custom implementation or other libraries.
 There will be docs with examples for that.
 And in the future, there may be more similar libraries, but optional and separated.

-### SDK reference

-Please check the docs here: [www.elvenjs.com/docs/sdk-reference.html](https://www.elvenjs.com/docs/sdk-reference.html)

-### Recipes

-Please check how to use it with a couple of recipes here: [www.elvenjs.com/docs/recipes.html](https://www.elvenjs.com/docs/recipes.html)

-Check for more complete examples in the [example/index.html](/example/index.html)

 ### Development

 1. clone the repo